mickaelandrieu/docs-1/doc/developper-documentation/components/config.md

 * ``save_in_registry`` is a particular option: if true, this means BackBee will try to look for an overidden configuration stored in Registry.
-* ``persistor`` is the list of activated persistor, BackBee will loop on each and try to find configuration.
-If no one provide the requested configuration, an exception will be throw.
+* ``persistor`` is the list of activated persistors.
+BackBee will loop on each and try to find configuration.
+If no one provides the requested configuration, an exception will be thrown.

 ## Configuration caching